Battle of Dettingen: Background

 The immediate cause of the War of the Austrian Succession was the death in 1740 of Emperor Charles VI, last male Habsburg in the direct line, leaving his eldest daughter, Maria Theresa, as heir to the Habsburg monarchy.
-(Note: Often referred to as 'Austria', this included Austria, Hungary, Croatia, Bohemia and the Austrian Netherlands) Since Salic law barred women from the Habsburg succession, the Imperial Diet passed the Pragmatic Sanction of 1713 allowing Maria Theresa to inherit, but the law was challenged by Charles Albert of Bavaria, the closest male-line heir.
+(Note: Often referred to as 'Austria', this included Austria, Hungary, Croatia, Bohemia and the Austrian Netherlands) Because Salic law did not normally allow women to inherit, the Imperial Diet passed the Pragmatic Sanction of 1713, allowing the Hapsburg crowns to pass to Maria Theresa.
+After Charles’ death, the legality of the Pragmatic Sanction was challenged by Charles Albert of Bavaria, the closest male-line heir.

-An internal dynastic dispute became a European issue, since the Austrian monarchy was the most powerful single element in the Holy Roman Empire.
+This dynastic dispute became a Europe-wide issue, because the Austrian monarchy was the most powerful single element in the Holy Roman Empire.
 A federation of mostly German states, the Empire was headed by the Holy Roman Emperor, in theory an elected position, but held by the Habsburgs since 1440.
 In January 1742, Charles of Bavaria became the first non-Habsburg emperor in 300 years, with the support of France, Prussia and Saxony.
 Austria and Maria Theresa were backed by the Pragmatic Allies, Britain, Hanover and the Dutch Republic.